 Your living room may not have any elliptical and weight machines, but this doesn’t mean that you can’t get a good workout in without breaking the bank.
 An endless amount of guided workout videos can be found online, with plenty of at-home workout routines available to stream on YouTube.

-You can save a great amount of money by skipping out on the gym.
-Make use of your space, and you’ll find that working out at home is more economically efficient, convenient, and comfortable.
+You may be able to save a great amount of money by skipping out on the gym.
+By making use of your space, you might find that working out at home can be more economically efficient, convenient, and comfortable.